 Custer State Park – take Hwy 87 to Sylvan Lake

 CSP is South Dakota’s first and largest state park, dating back to 1919.
 It is a 71,000-acre wildlife preserve, with a 1,000 head managed Bison herd.
-There are fabulous scenic drives, hiking trails, lakes and historic lodges with restaurants. $20 State Park Pass (1-7 Days)
+There are fabulous scenic drives, hiking trails, lakes and historic lodges with restaurants. $8 Daily Vehicle Pass or $20 7-Day Park Pass

 - Sylvan Lake (Beautiful…take your camera!) - 1 mile hike around (Easy…some steps & rocky areas)

 - Needles Highway – 14 miles of spectacular scenery, passing thru the Needle’s Eye.
 Named for the needle-like granite formations that seem to pierce the horizon along the highway.
 Might see mountain goats along the way!

 - Hike to the Cathedral Spires (1.5 miles out & back…moderate to strenuous)